pinterest/typespec/packages/graphql/letter-to-santa/optionality.md

 As recently as Feb 4, 2025, we're still looking for a way to [make this behavior more explicit](https://github.com/microsoft/typespec/discussions/5759#discussioncomment-12057390).

 **There is no current way for a TypeSpec developer to specify optionality/requiredness based on context.**

-# Proposal

-The proposed solution consists of three new expressions:

-1. A new symbol, `!`, to mark properties as _explicitly required_.
-2. A new decorator, `@required`, to mark properties as required in specific contexts.
-3. A new decorator, `@optional`, to mark properties as optional in specific contexts.

-## Goals

-1. Give developers a way to write shared TypeSpec that is usable across "default optional" and "default required" protocols.
-2. Provide more control over requiredness/optionality based on context.
-    1. Find a general solution to the `@patch` problem.
-3. Promote comprehension and maintainability by aligning with existing systems.

 ## Implementation